Sebas1245/Cookbook/README.md

   - (Create/POST) Create a new user for the webiste with username and password.
 Validate that the user is unique. **Implemented**
   - (Create/POST) Create a new session for the login user that expires in a certain amount of time **Implemented**
 - Home screen (Requires login and therefore an existing token)
-  - (Read/GET) Get a list of all of the recipes and show name, a photo and the user who published it, and the rating (nice to have). **Implemented pending authorization middleware and nice to have(s)**
+  - (Read/GET) Get a list of all of the recipes and show name, a photo and the user who published it, and the rating (nice to have). **Implemented pending nice to have(s)**
   - (Redirect to) Publish new recipe screen.
   - (Redirect to) Recipe Detail screen.
   - (Rirect to) My Recipes screen.
 - Publish New Recipe Screen (Requires login and therefore an existing token)
   - (Create/POST) Create a new recipe, always with a list of ingredients, steps and at least one photo.
-Optionally with a category,description, or video (nice to have). **Implemented pending authorization middleware and nice to have(s)**
+Optionally with a category,description, or video (nice to have). **Implemented pending nice to have(s)**
 - Recipe Detail Screen (Requires login and therefore an existing token)
   - (Read/GET) Get the information for a single recipe.
-May not need this route if information is passed through routing. **Implemented pending authorization middleware**
+May not need this route if information is passed through routing. **Implemented**
   - (Create/POST) Create a new comment with a text, and an author.
   - (Update/PUT) Update the rating with a number from 1 to 5, decimal.
 - My Recipes screen - Nice to have (Requires login and therefore an existing token)